pedrurrego/leetcode/README.md

-# leetcode
+# Leetcode
-LeetCode excercises solved in Python
+LeetCode excercises solved in Python and Go.